 Revenue Recognition - Contributions received are recorded as net assets with donor restrictions and net assets without donor restrictions.
 All donor restricted net assets are reported as an increase in donor restricted net assets.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), restricted net assets are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.

 NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES - (Continued)